damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 **Sample:** your writing sample can be any technical article or post already written by yourself, or a sample of ~200 words on a related topic.
 {: #sample .alert .alert-info}

-**Outlines:** draw the post outlines, which is the sequence of topics to write about, as a skeleton with the headings you propose to follow along in your post.
+**Outlines:** draw the [post outlines][outlines], which is the sequence of topics to write about, as a skeleton with the headings you propose to follow along in your post.
 The blog editors will discuss them with you, and review if necessary.
 {: #outlines .alert .alert-info}

 #### Publishing process for Guest Writers